kudashevs/keywords-extractor/README.md

 ```

 **Note:** At the moment of instantiation, the `KeywordsExtractor` class can throw a few exceptions: `InvalidOptionType`,
-`InvalidOptionType`.
+`InvalidOptionValue`.
 These exceptions extend a built-in `InvalidArgumentException` class, so they are easy to deal with.

 ## Testing